Nativity BVM High School: 20th Century

+21st Century

-Rev. Ronald V. Jankaitis came on board at the beginning of the 1999-2000 academic year.
-He remained until July 14, 2008.
+Rev. Ronald V. Jankaitis became principal at the beginning of the 1999-2000 academic year and remained until July 14, 2008.
 Fr.
-Jankaitis was at Nativity as a teacher and principal for 21 years.
+Jankaitis was a teacher and principal at Nativity for 21 years.

 Rev. Christopher L. Wakefield joined the Nativity community as President on July 15, 2008.
 Fr.
-Wakefield is joined on the Nativity Leadership Team by Principal Bruce Hess.
-This is the first time that Nativity will have the President/Principal model at the school.
+Wakefield was joined on the Nativity Leadership Team by Principal Bruce Hess.
+At that time, Nativity would have a President/Principal model at the school.
+This model reverted to a Principal/Chaplain model beginning in 2010, when Mrs. Lynn Sabol, long-time teacher and studies director, was named principal of the school.
+She retired as principal at the end of the 2024-2025 school year and still works in the math department part-time.
+Her successor is Michael Grabowski, who served as Dean of Students from 2021-2025.

+School Information

 Nativity's student-teacher ratio is 10 to 1.
-The dedicated faculty is made up of lay teachers.
+The faculty is made up of lay teachers.
 While Nativity is a Catholic secondary school, it accepts students of other religions.
 It also accepts students of all races, cultures, creeds, and economic backgrounds.
-As expressed in the last sentence of the school's Mission Statement, "Nativity BVM High School is a community dedicated to meeting the life needs of its individual students through quality academics, spiritual direction, community service, social responsibility, and athletic development, preparing its graduates to meet all of life's challenges."

-As the school continues into the third decade of the 21st century, it focuses on a strong international student population primarily from Asia and Mexico as well as students from Europe and South America.
-The school is a shining beacon combining the qualities of a strong Christian faith as well as excellent community leadership and citizenship.